What is the Difference Between a Roof Leak and Condensation?

-If you see dark stains on your ceiling, don’t delay in reaching out for professional help.
+If you see dark stains on your ceiling, don’t delay to reach out for professional help.
 The longer you wait to have the problem addressed, the more serious the problem could become.

 What Causes My Ceiling to Sag?

-If the leak in your roof is severe and allowing rainwater into your home, it will cause the ceiling to sag.
-This is caused by the build up of water on the ceiling materials.
+If the leak in your roof is severe and allows rainwater into your home, it will cause the ceiling to sag.
+This is caused by the build-up of water on the ceiling materials.

 The ceilings in your home are made from a material that will break down when wet.
 When the water has come through the outer layer of the roof, it accumulates and causes the materials to break down and sag.